christina-0725/Helloworld/README.md

 But in Vscode Juypter extension, when I input "import tensorflow as tf", the ModuleNotFoundError will occur.
 ![Image of Vscode](https://github.com/christina-0725/Helloworld/blob/main/1.PNG)

-This problem also happened in my mac.
+This problem also happened on my mac.
 I don't know why this happens.
 I hope someone can help me solve this question.
 Thanks!